-Upon completion of BSIC Intersession (BSIC course and mandatory CBSE - 13 weeks) students may want to take time off to study for the USMLE Step 1 examination.
+Upon completion of BSIC, students may need to take time off to study for the Step 1 exam.
 Once students pass Step 1, they will be required to begin the next available FM1/IM1 rotation.
-Students are allowed 6 months from the completion of the CBSE at the end of BSIC to pass the USMLE Step 1 examination and return to FM1/IM1.
-This is an approved break between BSIC Intersession and FM1/IM1 in which students will remain enrolled full time.
-Students who do not return to FM1/IM1 within 6 months from when they sat for the mandatory CBSE will be subject to temporary withdrawal from the university.
-Students who are approved to be exempt from BSIC will have 6 months from the end of Year Two to pass Step 1 and return to FM1/IM1.
-Students who are approved to be exempt from BSIC and do not return to FM1/IM1 within 6 months from the end of Year Two to temporary withdrawal from the University (please see the "Temporary Withdrawal" section for additional information).
+Students are allowed 6 months from the completion of the BSIC to pass the USMLE Step 1 exam and return to FM1/IM1.
+This is an approved break between BSIC Intersession and FM1/IM1 in which students remain enrolled full-time and in good standing with AUA.
+However, US Department of Education's regulations require AUA to report to the National Student Loan Data System (NSLDS) as withdrawn for Federal Financial Aid purposes those students who have federal loans.
+Students who are so reported to NSLDS as withdrawn may enter repayment until they return for FM1/IM1.
+Students in these circumstances are advised to contact their loan servicer, as well as the school's financial aid office, to discuss postponement of repayment options that may be available to them such as: economic hardship deferments, unemployment deferments and forbearances.
+Students who do not return to FM1/IM1 within 6 months from the conclusion of BSIC will be subject to temporary withdrawal from the university.